 Your own living room is unlikely to ever see this level of foot traffic, but I point it out as an example of what you might want to go with if you really don’t want to see any dings or dents on your wood floor.
 For those uncomfortable with any wear, a hardwood like Oak is a great choice.

 Have questions or need more advice in choosing a floor?
 Our flooring specialists can help.
-Browse more wide plank floors by speciesor style.
+Browse our wide plank floors.

 2. Oak is Plentiful, Durable, and Beautiful